MateoLa/avatares/README.md

 class User < ActiveRecord::Base
   acts_as_avatarable

-  #Returning any kind of string you want for the model
+  #Return any string you want to use to generate de "initals" avatar.
   def avatar_string
     return "You should add method :avatar_string in your Avatarable model" end
 end
 ```

-The avatar_string method is used to generate the initials avatar.
 The engine will extract at most 3 initials from the passed-in string (e.g. Bill James Pheonix MacKenzie will produce an avatar with the initials BJP).

 You are not limited to the User model.
 You can use "acts_as_avatarable" in any other model and use it in several different models.